-Shopping for school supplies means different things to students and parents.
-Kids look forward to having new stuff when they go back to school, while their parents get all busy and stressed trying to provide everything needed for school.
+Buying school supplies means different things to students and parents.
+Kids look forward to having new stuff when they go back to school, while their parents get all stressed out trying to provide everything they need.

 Table of Contents

 Make an inventory of your children’s school supplies from last year.
 For sure, certain items are still in good condition, which means you don’t have to buy new ones.
 Sort those that can still be reused or recycled for another school year or two.
 Here are some ideas to trim down your back-to-school expenses:

 - Recycle unused pages from old spiral notebooks.
 Remove clean sheets from their binding and sew them together to make a new notebook.